Stocks Hold Up As Eurozone Economy Ekes Out Growth - UrduPoint

 Stocks Hold Up As Eurozone Economy Ekes Out Growth

-Global stock markets were mixed Friday as data confirmed weak-but-positive eurozone growth and a US inflation gauge slowed
+Global stock markets rose Friday as data showed weak-but-positive growth in the eurozone and a key US inflation gauge slowed

-London, (UrduPoint / Pakistan Point News - 28th Apr, 2023 ):Global stock markets were mixed Friday as data confirmed weak-but-positive eurozone growth and a US inflation gauge slowed.
+London, (UrduPoint / Pakistan Point News - 29th Apr, 2023 ):Global stock markets rose Friday as data showed weak-but-positive growth in the eurozone and a key US inflation gauge slowed.

-After retreating earlier in the day, London and Frankfurt bourses changed direction by mid afternoon but Paris was still in the red.
+European equities ended the session in positive territory after a morning in the red, shrugging off official data confirming that the eurozone economy only just eked out growth in the first three months of the year.

-On Wall Street, the Dow Jones Industrial Average was marginally lower after opening but soon turned higher, after the US Federal Reserve's favoured measure of inflation slowed substantially last month.
+On Wall Street, the Dow Jones Industrial Average pushed higher, as traders digested mixed earnings and economic data ahead of a key Federal Reserve meeting next week.

-The move will provide relief to the US central bank as it mulls another interest-rate hike next week to tackle rising prices.
+The Fed's favoured measure of inflation slowed substantially last month, providing relief to the US central bank as it mulls another interest-rate hike to tackle rising prices.

+The annual personal consumption expenditures price index (PCE) eased to 4.2 percent in March from a revised 5.1 percent a month earlier, with a sharp decline recorded in energy prices, according to data released by the Bureau of Economic Analysis.

-"Today's PCE (personal consumption expenditures price index) data was pretty much as expected but is trending in a good direction for those hoping for inflation to moderate," analysts for Charles Schwab said in a note.
+"Today's PCE data was pretty much as expected but is trending in a good direction for those hoping for inflation to moderate," analysts for Charles Schwab said in a note.

 The United States on Thursday revealed that the economy had slowed more than expected in the first quarter.

-That preceded figures Friday that showed the eurozone economy had lumbered forward in the first three months of the year -- expanding just 0.1 percent over the previous quarter as high inflation and interest rates weigh on activity.
+Hard on its heels were Friday's official data showing the eurozone economy expanded just 0.1 percent in the first quarter over the previous three months, as high inflation and interest rates weigh on activity.

 On Friday, the International Monetary Fund's department director for Europe, Alfred Kammer, urged the continent's central banks to "kill the beast" of inflation by continuing to hike interest rates.